Ningchen-Wang/Reversi/README.md

-# heibaiqi
+# Reversi
 A game implemented by Assembly language

-To run this project, you must install masm32 and clone this repositories to the same driver where you install masm32.
+To run this project, you must install masm32 and clone this repository to the same driver where you install masm32.
 MASM32 website: http://masm32.com/